Zin4759/Zin4759/README.md

 ## Introduce myself
 - 👋 Hi, I’m @Zin4759, And my Real name is Taemoo.
-- 👀 I’m interested in Ruby on Rails
+- 👀 I’m interested in Ruby on Rails now.
 - 🌱 I’m currently learning Server Side program(Ruby on rails and other..)
 - 💞️ I’m looking to collaborate on Security study
 - 📫 How to reach me ...